google/google-cloud-datastore-quadruple/src/README.md

 - unsigned 32 and 64-bit integers
 - IEEE 64-bit binary floating point numbers
 - arrays of unsigned 64-bit integers

+Arrays are passed by reference, the other types by value.

 +, - and * are assumed to work on the numeric types, and << on the integer types.
 No wrapping is assumed, the only requirement is that the low-order